FutureProcessing/glpi-webhook/README.md

     * add the event type to the `glpi_plugin_fpwebhook_eventtypes` table
     * connect it to the right hook and object type in `setup.php`
     * document the new event in this file
+* There is no schema downgrade mechanism; the database does not change down
 * Due to the GLPI architecture up to the version this plugin was created for (9.5.5), it is not possible to connect more than one method to the same hook/itemtype combination